apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 Content in a stripe is tracked via a directory.
 We call each element of the directory a "directory entry" and each is represented by :cpp:class:`Dir`.
 Each entry refers to a chunk of contiguous storage in the cache.
 These are referred to variously as "fragments", "segments", "docs" / "documents", and a few other things.
 This document will use the term "fragment" as that is the most common reference in the code.
+The term "Doc" (for :cpp:class:`Doc`) will be used to refer to the header data for a fragment.
 Overall the directory is treated as a hash with a "cache ID" as the key.
 A cache ID is a 128 value generated in various ways depending on context.
 This key is reduced and used as an index in to the directory to locate an entry in the standard way.

 The directory is used as a memory resident structure which means a directory entry is as small as possible (currently 10 bytes).
 This forces some compromises on the data that can be stored there.
-On the hand this means that most cache misses do not require disk I/O which has a large performance benefit.
+On the other hand this means that most cache misses do not require disk I/O which has a large performance benefit.

 An additional point is the directory is always fully sized.
-Once a stripe is initialized the directory size is fixed and is never changed.
+Once a stripe is initialized the directory size is fixed and never changed.
 This size is related (roughly linearly) to the size of the stripe.
 It is for this reason the memory footprint of |TS| depends strongly on the size of the disk cache.
 Because the directory size does not change, neither does this memory requirement so |TS| does not consume more memory as more content is stored in the cache.
 If there is enough memory to run |TS| with an empty cache there is enough to run it with a full cache.